yokawasa/OSS-CAD-Handson-TeamA/module3/setup-azdb4mysql.md

 Once the account creation is completed, you'll have the following the server name for the account:
 <youraccoutname>.mysql.database.azure.com

-[note] Currently Azure DB for MySQL/PostgresSQL are only available in the following 16 regions:
+[note] Currently Azure DB for MySQL/PostgresSQL are in Public Preview and only available in the following 16 regions (as of Nov 2017):
 - **West US, North Central US, East US, East US2, South Central US, West Europe, North Europe, Japan West, Japan East, East Asia, SE Asia, India West, India Central, Canada Central, Canada East, Brazil**